Battle of Kasserine Pass: Eisenhower

 On 6 March, Major General George Patton was temporarily removed from planning for the Allied invasion of Sicily to command the II Corps.
 Bradley was appointed assistant corps commander and moved up to command of II Corps when Patton returned to planning for Sicily.
 Fredendall was reassigned to the United States and several other commanders were removed or promoted out of the way.
 Patton was not known for hesitancy and did not bother to request permission when taking action to support his command or other units requesting assistance.
 During the advance from Gafsa, Alexander, the 18th Army Group commander, had given detailed orders to Patton, afterwards changing II Corps' mission several times.
 Once beyond Maknassy, Alexander again gave orders Patton considered excessively detailed.
 From then on, Patton simply ignored those parts of mission orders he considered ill-advised on grounds of military expediency and/or a rapidly evolving tactical situation.

-Efforts were made to improve the integration of immediate artillery and air support, which had been poorly coordinated.
+Efforts were made to improve the integration of immediate artillery and air support, which had been poorly coordinated; in one division, 95 percent of air attacks were concentrated on its artillery.
 While U.S. artillery response times improved dramatically, coordinating close air support was not achieved until Operation Overlord over a year later.
-American anti-aircraft artillery began reforms, having learned that, while Stuka dive bombers were vulnerable to .50 BMG rounds fired from vehicles, field units needed dedicated autocannon to protect them from aerial attack: in one division, 95 percent of air attacks were concentrated on its artillery.
+American anti-aircraft artillery began reforms, having learned that, while Stuka dive bombers were vulnerable to .50 BMG rounds fired from vehicles, field units needed dedicated autocannons to protect them from aerial attack.